Why is it important to understand Hearthstone’s Pity Timer when buying packs. How to buy multiple Hearthstone packs with gold explained.

 If you want other hacks as useful as Hearthstone’s Pity Timer, check our Guide on how to manage your collection.
 There you will find tips and the most common mistakes players make that ruin their collection.

-That is all for now, stay tuned to Esports. gg for more Hearthstone guides and news.
-See you next time in Sunken City.
+That is all for now, stay tuned to esports.gg for more Hearthstone guides and news.
+See you next time in the Tavern.